Deductibility of Real Estate Rental Losses

 Example: Apportioning Losses and Deductible Equivalents of Tax Credits Among Multiple Rental Activities

-Suppose you, in the 28% tax bracket, have the following real estate rental activities with the following losses or credits (calculations are rounded to the nearest dollar):
+Suppose you, in the 35% tax bracket, have these real estate rental activities with these losses or credits (calculations are rounded to the nearest dollar):

 Since total losses + DE > $25,000, $25,000 of the loss can be subtracted from active or portfolio income, but the remaining losses must first be allocated to the 2 losing activities to determine the suspended losses that can be carried forward for each activity:

-Therefore, the following losses and deductible equivalents are carried forward:
+Therefore, these losses and deductible equivalents are carried forward:

 So if each activity earned $10,000 in the next tax year, then the profits for each activity for that year is as follows: